Guidance: Adding 1, 2, or 4 SCH Courses to a Registered Program

 - Evidence that the department and college curriculum review procedures have been followed.

 - Preparation of a new Table 1a or 1b that reflects the proposed changes.
-In preparing the new Table 1, please follow the procedures for adding or deleting courses described in the Changing or Adapting a Registered Program page of the Academic Program & Curriculum Management.
+In preparing the new Table 1, please follow the procedures for adding or deleting courses described in the Changing or Adapting a Registered Program page of the Academic Program & Curriculum Management site.

 - The document must include a letter from the dean supporting the changes.

-Send the document, including the dean’s letter of support, in electronic form to the Office of the Vice Provost for review and approval.
+Send the document, including the dean’s letter of support, in electronic form to the Office of the Provost for review and approval.

 4. 4 Credit Hour Courses

-- Addition of 4-credit hour courses requires Department Head concurrence and submission of rationale to the Vice Provost for approval.
+- Addition of 4-credit hour courses requires Department Head concurrence and submission of rationale to the Office of the Provost for approval.

 - There is a limit of 8, 4-credit hour courses for undergraduate programs